Random Ising chain in transverse and longitudinal fields: Strong disorder RG study

-According to the calculated results (see in Fig.\ref{fig_1}) the final state is observable for relatively large values of the length of the chain, which means that large enough number of RG steps are performed.
+According to the numerical results (see in figure~\ref{fig_1}), large sizes are needed to observe the final state, meaning that a large enough number of RG steps are performed.
 Equivalently, for a fixed chain length, $L$, the random longitudinal field should be sufficiently large, $h_0>\tilde{h}_0(L)$.
 For relatively small values of the longitudinal fields, $h_0<\tilde{h}_0(L)$ the influence of the original fixed point with $h_0=0$ is still strong and the system stays in the initial phase.
-Deep in the disordered phase the average quantities have an approximately linear dependence on $\ln h_0$, thus between two close points, $h_0^{(2)}$ and $h_0^{(1)}$ we have the relations:
+Deep in the disordered phase, the average quantities have an approximately linear dependence on $\ln h_0$.
+Thus, between two close points, $h_0^{(2)}$ and $h_0^{(1)}$, we have the relations:

-The prefactors, $-\kappa$ and $\alpha$ have a weak $\ln h_0$ dependence, as shown in the estimated values in Fig.\ref{fig_5}.
+The prefactors, $-\kappa$ and $\alpha$, have a weak $\ln h_0$ dependence, as shown in the estimated values in figure~\ref{fig_5}.